huggingface/blog/bloom-megatron-deepspeed.md

 | [Fused CUDA Kernels](#fused-cuda-kernels)       |           | V           |
 | [DataLoader](#datasets)                         |           | V           |

-Please note that both Megatron-LM and DeepSpeed have both Pipeline Parallelism and BF16 Optimizer implementations, but we used the ones from DeepSpeed as they are integrated with ZeRO.
+Please note that both Megatron-LM and DeepSpeed have Pipeline Parallelism and BF16 Optimizer implementations, but we used the ones from DeepSpeed as they are integrated with ZeRO.

 Megatron-DeepSpeed implements 3D Parallelism to allow huge models to train in a very efficient way.
 Let’s briefly discuss the 3D components.